kmgarvey279/Word-Counter-Solution/README.md

 ### _***Kevin Garvey***_

 #### _Description:_
 ##### _The program takes both a single word, and a sentence from the user as input and then returns a number corresponding with the number of times the inputted word appears in the inputted sentence.
-04/26/2019_
+The homepage also links to a Scrabble score checking program 05/03/2019_

 #### _Specifications:_